martinjrobins/diffsl/book/src/introduction.md

 # DiffSL Language

-The DSL is designed to be an easy and flexible language for specifying DAE systems and is based on the idea that a DAE system can be specified by a set of equations of the form:
+The DSL is designed to be an easy and flexible language for specifying ODE systems and is based on the idea that a ODE system can be specified by a set of equations of the form:

 $$